 The museum is housed within a historic building in the grounds of the Potulicki family country estate .
 Concerts are held in the Orangery and are organised within thematic cycles corresponding to the four seasons.
 An antique piano, manufactured in 1830 by Carl Julius Gebauhr, a contemporary of Chopin, takes pride of place in the museum.

-The international nature of the Festival this year has enabled it to bring together forty Festival musicians in performances filmed in venues in Chicago and Cork, Amsterdam and London, Paris and Warsaw, Bremen and Bloomington.
+The international nature of the Festival and Culture Night this year has enabled it to bring together forty Festival musicians in performances filmed in venues in Chicago, St Paul and Cork, Amsterdam and London, Paris and Warsaw, Bremen and Bloomington.

 Map provided by google maps.

 Overlooking Bantry Bay in the heart of West Cork, Bantry is a thriving market town situated at the head of Bantry Bay and surrounded by some of Ireland's most stunning country side with drives and walks that will take your breath away.With a fine raised plaza in its main square over-looking the harbour the town has a wide variety of shops, bars, coffee shops and restaurants in addition to a three screen cinema, tourist office, museum and library.
 The town is also host to the Friday market which sees a wide variety of market stalls selling West Cork’s finest local foods, antiques, art, crafts and livestock.